-Programs offered in Educational Leadership lead to a Doctor of Education (Ed.D.) with a concentration in Educational Leadership, to an Education Specialist degree (Ed.S.) in Educational Leadership, and to a Master of Education degree (M. Ed.) in Educational Leadership with a major in either Public School Leadership or in Higher Education Leadership.
+Programs offered in educational leadership lead to a Doctor of Education (Ed.D.) degree with a major in educational leadership, to an Education Specialist degree (Ed.S.) in educational leadership (performance-based building- or system-level options), and to a Master of Education degree (M.Ed.) with a major in either P-12 school leadership or higher education leadership.
+The department also offers a certification program in performance-based building- or system-level educational leadership and a teacher leader endorsement.

-The Educational Leadership programs provide quality instruction, research, and service to prospective and practicing educational leaders in the university's service region and beyond.
+The educational leadership programs provide quality instruction, research, and service to prospective and practicing educational leaders in the university's service region and beyond.
 In particular, the Master of Education degree programs are designed to provide students with the basic knowledge, skills, and values to perform competently at entry-level leadership roles at the school building, school system, or higher education level.
 Students who complete the Education Specialist degree will be equipped with advanced knowledge and skills to perform competently as professionals in educational leadership.
-The Doctoral Program is intended to prepare students to assume active leadership roles in all areas of the educational system.
-All degree programs emphasize ethical decision-making and leadership for change.
+The doctoral program is intended to prepare students to assume active leadership roles in a variety of organizations.
+All programs emphasize ethical decision-making and leadership for change.

-Instructional Technology, broadly defined as "the design, development, utilization, management, and evaluation of the processes and resources for learning," (Seels & Richey, 1994, p.9), offers programs at the master's and specialist levels.
-The Master of Education degree program (M.Ed.) accepts qualified graduates from all disciplines and has two options: Library Media Technology and Technology Applications.
-The Library Media Technology program prepares students to be school media specialists and qualifies the graduate for S-5 certification.
-The Technology Applications program prepares students to be technology coordinators or instructional developers in a variety of contexts: business/industry, government/military service, health fields, and schools.
+The instructional technology program is offered at the master's and specialist levels.
+The Master of Education (M.Ed.) degree program accepts qualified graduates from all disciplines and has two options: library media technology and technology applications.
+The library media technology program prepares students to be school media specialists and qualifies the graduate for S-5 certification.
+The technology applications program prepares students to be technology coordinators or instructional developers in a variety of contexts: business, industry, government, military service, health fields, and schools.

-The Education Specialist program (Ed.S.) in Instructional Technology emphasizes leadership development and applied research skills in instructional technology practice and prepares students to meet present and future technological challenges within an educational organization.
+The Education Specialist (Ed.S.) with a major in instructional technology emphasizes leadership development and applied research skills in instructional technology practice and prepares students to meet present and future technological challenges within an educational organization.